open-source-labs/OverVue/README.md

 - More semantic HTML tag options
 - Ability to export Vuex store boilerplate
 - Ability to add two-way binding to input elements
-- More typing options for Typescript mode
+- More granular typing options for TypeScript mode

 If you make changes and wish to update the website, here is the link to the repo: https://github.com/TeamOverVue/OverVuePage